Large independent sets from local considerations: Introduction

 This improves previous upper bounds of Linial and Rabinovich from roughly $n^{\frac2{k-1}}$ to roughly $n^{\frac2{k+1}}$ and is once again essentially best possible assuming lower bounds on Ramsey numbers are tight.

 While the above result requires $m$ to be large compared to $r$ some of our ideas apply for any choice of the parameters.
 To illustrate this we consider the case $m=20,r=5$ which was used by various researchers as a benchmark to compare their methods.
-Here Linial and Rabinovich show there are graphs $G$ having $\alpha_{20}(G) \ge 5$ and $\alpha(G) \le n^{18/39+o(1)}.$ Krivelevich \cite{michael-critical} improved this to $\alpha(G) \le n^{14/33+o(1)}.$ He obtains this as an application of his result on minimum number of edges in colour-critical graphs.
+Here Linial and Rabinovich show there are graphs $G$ having $\alpha_{20}(G) \ge 5$ and $\alpha(G) \le n^{18/39+o(1)}.$ Krivelevich \cite{michael-critical} improved this to $\alpha(G) \le n^{14/33+o(1)}.$ He obtains this as an application of his result on the minimum number of edges in colour-critical graphs.
 The best possible bound using this approach was later obtained by Kostochka and Jancey \cite{kost} who showed $\alpha(G) \le n^{18/43+o(1)}$.
 For comparison $39/18\approx 2.17, 33/14 \approx 2.36$ and $43/18\approx 2.39,$ while our methods allow us to improve this to $3$.
-That is, there exists a graph $G$ with $\alpha_{20}(G)\ge 5$ which has $\alpha(G) \le n^{1/3+o(1)}$ and once again this is best possible (up to $o(1)$ term) without improving the lower bounds on Ramsey numbers $R(5,s)$.
+That is, there exists a graph $G$ with $\alpha_{20}(G)\ge 5$ which has $\alpha(G) \le n^{1/3+o(1)}$ and once again this is best possible (up to the $o(1)$ term) without improving the lower bounds on Ramsey numbers $R(5,s)$.

-In addition to above applications and connections another reason which makes the study of $M(m,r)$ interesting is its relation to a random graph process.
+In addition to the above applications and connections, another reason which makes the study of $M(m,r)$ interesting is its relation to a random graph process.
 For a graph property $\mathcal{P}$ the random graph process with respect to $\mathcal{P}$ starts with an empty graph and iteratively adds a new uniformly random edge for as long as this does not violate $\mathcal{P}$.
 Random graph processes have been extensively studied for a variety of properties and have found numerous applications (see e.g. \cite{bohman-keevash, osthus-h-free, morris, nina-tash, matt-process,bohman-keevash2} and references therein).
-In our setting $M(m,r)$ controls the final density of the random process w.r.t.\ \property{m}{r} $\alpha_m \ge r$.
+In our setting $M(m,r)$ controls the final density of the random process with respect to the \property{m}{r} $\alpha_m \ge r$.
 So $M(m,r)$ essentially controls the behaviour of this random process.